laminas/laminas-servicemanager/docs/book/reflection-abstract-factory.md

 WARNING: `$options` passed to the factory are ignored in all cases, as we cannot make assumptions about which argument(s) they might replace.

-Once your dependencies have stabilized, we recommend writing a dedicated factory, as reflection can introduce performance overhead.
+Once your dependencies have stabilized and when performance is a requirement, we recommend writing a dedicated factory, as reflection can introduce performance overhead.
 For example, you could use the [generate-factory-for-class console tool](console-tools.md#generate-factory-for-class) to do so.

 ## Usage Example